FactCheck-AI/FactCheck-MockAPI/README.md

-# FactCheck API - Knowledge Graph Validation Benchmark
+# FactCheck API - KG LLM Benchmark

 A Django-based REST API for the FactCheck benchmark, designed to evaluate Large Language Models (LLMs) capabilities in Knowledge Graph fact verification.
-This system provides access to three real-world KG datasets (FactBench, YAGO, and DBpedia) along with a RAG (Retrieval-Augmented Generation) dataset containing over 2 million documents.
+This system provides access to dataset containing over 2 million documents.

+- 📣 NEW!
+It's now available as a web service at [Factcheck-Api](https://factcheck-api.dei.unipd.it/).

+For documentation, examples, and usage instructions, please refer to the sections below.

 ## 📚 Research Context